Steve Mocco: Oklahoma State

 The next season (2003–2004), he took an Olympic redshirt to focus on training for the 2004 Summer Olympics (see section below).

 After the Olympic redshirt and successful seasons at Iowa, he decided to transfer to Oklahoma State University.

 In his first season competing as a Cowboy, he won the Big 12 Conference championship, the NCAA championship, and the Dan Hodge Trophy as the best collegiate wrestler in the country.

 In his last season (2005–2006), he again won the Big 12 Conference championship but lost in the finals of the NCAA championships.
 He graduated with a 137–6 record.

 In August 2006, with one year of college eligibility left, Mocco joined the Oklahoma State football team.
 As a senior defensive lineman, he played in five games for the Cowboys and was credited with two total tackles, one solo, according to the university's athletic web site.

 Freestyle wrestling

 Mocco is also an accomplished freestyle wrestler, he medaled at the US Senior Nationals from 2004 to 2009, competed at numerous US Team Trials, and won three Pan American Championships (2006, 2009, 2011).
 He is also a three-time Dave Schultz Memorial champion and four-time finalist.

 In 2008, Mocco competed at the Summer Olympics, where he advanced to the quarterfinals and eventually placed seventh.

 In 2009, he won championships at major world-wide tournaments, the Ivan Yarygin Memorial Golden Grand Prix and the Alexander Medved Invitational.
 He later won another gold medal at the Pan American Championships.

 In 2011, he won another Pan American title and his third and final Dave Schultz Memorial championship.

 After being unable to find further international success, he retired from the sport.

 In 2019, Mocco was inducted into the National Wrestling Hall of Fame.

+Mocco competed at RAF 05 on January 10, 2026, losing to Mostafa Elders.